09 Apr The ROI of Gratitude

 In our work and research studies with these extraordinary leaders, we’ve also found that they are genuine and specific in sharing their heartfelt gratitude.
 They naturally connect with others, know that most people often can smell “insincere politicians” a mile away, and that ungrateful, self-serving, narcissistic managers and higher level leaders typically are toxic to everyone around them and to their hospitals.
 That’s what prompted one highly effective CEO to terminate the COO he inherited, who “only had the ability to look up”.

 Ironically, showing gratitude is not a zero sum game and often produces wins for everyone involved.
 It doesn’t cost much to give.
 And, the multiple, proven benefits of expressing gratitude are too great for healthcare executives to ignore.
 For example, grateful patients and family members have some often overlooked, bona fide psychological needs to express their appreciation for their caregivers.
-Denying them such chances also can adversely impact their patient satisfaction scores and addition significant sources of revenue for hospitals.
+Denying them such chances also can adversely impact their patient satisfaction scores and additional, significant sources of revenue for hospitals.
 The various benefits enjoyed by deserving exceptional caregivers are profound, and only increase the likelihood of enjoying easily achievable wins.

 I was delighted to discover one powerful example of recognition as I walked down the corridor of a major academic medical center just last week.
 Several beautiful, prominently displayed individual pictures of various hospital personnel had been hung strategically near the cafeteria.
 These were accompanied by the photograph and personal story of one of their physician leaders who inspired this collection.
 His father had taught him to value everyone’s contributions and to recognize that everyone plays a vital role in an organization’s success.